tfa225/unrestricted-cli-test/README.md

 # Unrestricted CLI Test

-This repository is set up to test the `@simonb97/server-win-cli` NPM package.
+This repository is set up to test the `@simonb97/server-win-cli` NPM package directly using NPX.

 ## Configuration

-The configuration is stored in `config.json` and includes the following settings:
+The configuration is stored in `config.json` with the exact structure:

 ```json
 {